quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 can still be used on a per-event basis to include events from conceptually different sources in a single JSON-SEQ qlog file.

-When mapping qlog to JSON-SEQ, the "qlog_format" field MUST have the value "JSON-SEQ".
+When mapping qlog to JSON-SEQ, the Media Type is "application/qlog+json-seq" per
+{{!RFC8091}}.
 The file extension/suffix SHOULD be ".sqlog" (for "streaming" qlog).
-The Media Type, if any, SHOULD be "application/qlog+json-seq" per {{!RFC8091}}.

 While not specifically required by the JSON-SEQ specification, all qlog field names MUST be lowercase when serialized to JSON-SEQ.